cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ### Decode {#decoding448}

-All elements are encoded as a bytestring of 56 bytes in length.
+All elements are encoded as bytestrings of 56 bytes in length.
 Decoding proceeds as follows:

 1. First, interpret the bytestring as an integer s in little-endian